-Acceptance by employees of hospitality through attendance at relevant conferences and courses is acceptable where it is clear the hospitality is corporate rather than personal, where the authority gives consent in advance and where the authority is satisfied that any purchasing decisions are not compromised.
-Where visits to inspect equipment, etc are required, employees should ensure that authorities meet the cost of such visits to avoid jeopardising the integrity of subsequent purchasing decisions.
-Employees accepting gifts or hospitality will be expected to complete the Gifts and Hospitality Register held within their Directorate, setting out the nature of the hospitality or gift received, who it was received from and its approximate value.
+Acceptance by employees of hospitality through attendance at relevant conferences and courses is acceptable where it is clear the hospitality is corporate rather than personal, where the council gives consent in advance and where the authority is satisfied that any purchasing decisions are not compromised.
+Where visits to inspect equipment, etc. are required, employees should ensure that the council meets the cost of such visits to avoid jeopardising the integrity of subsequent purchasing decisions.

+Employees accepting gifts or hospitality will be expected to complete the Gifts and Hospitality Register and provide a copy of the Head of Legal & Governance, setting out the nature of the hospitality or gift received, who it was received from and its approximate value.